Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 scp -P 3022 -r master_config user01@127.0.0.1:~
 ```

-Generate SSH key:
+Finally Generate SSH key for to then connect to the other nodes easily:

 ```bash
 ssh-keygen
 ```

 === Network Setup
-This setup can be done leveraging the configuration files that are inside the master_con fig directory which we moved to the node
+This setup can be done leveraging the configuration files that are inside the master_config directory which we moved to the node

 ```bash
 sudo cp ~/master_config/50-cloud-init.yaml /etc/netplan/50-cloud-init.yaml